 Cover the Outlets

-Another part of a babyproofing checklist is covering all the outlets in the home.
+Another part of a babyproofing checklist is covering all the outlets in your home.

-The easiest option is to push heavy furniture in front of outlets so the baby can’t get to them.
-But if that’s not possible, parents can buy plug-in plastic covers, outlet shields, or sliding plate covers.
+The easiest option is to push heavy furniture in front of outlets so your baby can’t get to them.
+But if that’s not possible, you can buy plug-in plastic covers, outlet shields, or sliding plate covers.

-Remember to also get power strip covers and cord covers so the baby can’t play with those either.
+Remember to also get power strip covers and electrical cord covers so your baby can’t play with those either.

 Babyproof the Doors